How We Launched a Website for the Worst Client Ever… Us

 As mentioned above, once the site goes to the development team the design is complete and reflects the expected final product.
 If a client changes the design after the development phase, this is typically (but not always) a setback both with time and budget.
 So it is our goal to have the client sign off on the design, along with some fine-tuning and perfecting of the functional specification document (a comprehensive roadmap of how the website will technically work), for our development team.

-Once the design and functional specification are approved, our team produces an HTML prototype, which is a coded design that will later be implemented onto custom templates.
+Once the design and functional specifications are approved, our team produces an HTML prototype, which is a coded design that will later be implemented onto custom templates.

 When our website design mockups were beginning to be built, we had just finished building an accessible website for a client and decided that since we were redesigning our own website, we should also make it accessible.
 We also wanted to be able to offer a website that appealed to the largest audience possible including users with vision impairments.